Summary: In this tutorial, we will learn what *args and **kwargs are in Python and why we should use them in our programs.

 *args can accept a variable number of arguments (even 0 arguments), thus makes a function more flexible.

 *args, we would have to define separate functions for each function call.

 *args is just a name, what is more important is the operator

-* in *args is an unpacking operator which is responsible for transforming the incoming arguments into a tuple.
+*args is an unpacking operator that transforms the incoming arguments into a Python tuple.

 args to any name like the following: